GalvanizeOpenSource/100-ds-problems/100-problems.md

 1. Read the leaderboard for [Super Metroid](http://deertier.com/Leaderboard/AnyPercentRealTime) completion times into a data frame.

-1. Using the leaderboards for [Ocarana of Time](http://zeldaspeedruns.com/leaderboards/oot/any), scrape data and then plot the progression of the world record over time.
-Note that you can follow the hyperlink for any players name to see all of their submitted times.
+1. Using the leaderboards for [Ocarina of Time](http://zeldaspeedruns.com/leaderboards/oot/any), scrape data and then plot the progression of the world record over time.
+That is, for each possible day, calculate the fasted submitted time up to that day.
+Note that the leaderboard itself does not contain all submitted times, only the fasted submitted time for each user.
+Following the hyperlink for each user in the leaderboard table will show you all the times submitted for that user, some of which may have stood as a world record in the past.